AdBlue helps to reduce harmful emissions and ensures that your car stays compliant with certain environmental standards.

 If your car is not one of the models listed above, it may use a different type of DEF or emissions-reducing technology.

-Again, consult your vehicle handbook for more information.
+You can consult your vehicle handbook for more information.

-Please note that petrol vehicles do not use AdBlue.
+Petrol vehicles do not use AdBlue.

 What Happens if You Run Out of AdBlue?